 The Prudent Person Standard

 A UTMA custodian is not just holding assets in a drawer.
-Arizona requires the custodian to collect, hold, manage, invest, and reinvest custodial property.
+Arizona requires the custodian to collect, hold, manage, invest, and reinvest custodial property for the benefit of the minor.
 The standard is the same care a prudent person would use when dealing with someone else's property.
 That means thoughtful decision-making, not reckless speculation.

 In dealing with custodial property, a custodian shall observe the standard of care that would be observed by a prudent person dealing with property of another and is not limited by any other statute restricting investments by fiduciaries.